azzamsa/awesome-lisp-companies/README.md

 - [Smart Information Flow Technologies](http://sift.info/)
   - Contract research house.
 Minneapolis, MN.
 Mission objective: “Getting information where it belongs when it’s needed.”
 [Hiring AI professionals](http://sift.info/jobs/ai.htm) to support human control of complex systems.
 Research areas include: Planning, Plan recognition, Intelligent UserInterfaces, Information Presentation and Management and Computational Etiquette.
     Have at least one product at opensource – [Simple Hierarchical Ordered Planner 2](https://github.com/calyau/shop2/) (SHOP2).
-- Biographicon &#128124;
-  - “A place for everyone’s biography.”
-Wikipedia for people not notable enough to be on Wikipedia.
-San Francisco, CA. A YCombinator company, started by Ethan Herdrick and Daniel Terhorst.
-Running Kawa Scheme (also uses PLT Scheme for internal stuff).
-  - *Disappeared as of January 2018*
 - [ThirdLaw LLC](http://thirdlaw.tech/)
   - founded by Christian Schafmeister and Martin Cracauer, the CLASP and Cando  developers, ThirdLaw provides support and services for computational chemistry.
 - [Tiltontec](http://tiltontec.com/)
   - a student-driven Algebra learning system.
   - [Common Lisp projects](https://github.com/kennytilton) by Kenneth Tilton, like Cells, an  implementation of the dataflow programming paradigm.
 NYC.
-- Paragent.com &#128124;
-  - Open Source Desktop Management Software.
-Muncie, IN.
-Common Lisp (SBCL), article about why they chose Lisp, and about Lisp and Agile Development
-  - *Disappeared as of January 2018*
-- Synaptic Mash &#128124;
-  - educational learning management system.
-Seattle, WA.
-Job requirements for server and web developers require experience with “Lisp Family”, SBCL, LispWorks
-  - *Disappeared as of January 2018*
 - [Tech Co-op](http://tech.coop/)
   - a not-for-profit, member-owned services co-operative dedicated to providing Technical Services for it’s members.
 Vancouver, Canada.
 Lisp for internal development and for members.
 Offers hosting and hosts many Lisp sites like common-lisp.net, cliki.net, and gigamonkeys.com.
 - [Web Checkout](https://webcheckout.net/) - Equipement management & asset tracking software.